divyapawar8799-web/final-sql-project-AMAZON/Phase1/README.md

 ---

-## 🎯 Phase 1: Database Architecture and Schema Implementation
+## 🎯 Phase 1: Database E-Commerce and Schema Implementation

 **Phase 1** focuses on building a robust **relational database schema** for Amazon-like operations.
 This serves as the backend foundation for all future phases — query development, analytics, API integration, and dashboard reporting.